haris045/haris045/README.md

 devices ke liye use ho sake.

 Explain the purpose of a router.
+A router is a device that connects different networks, like your home network and the internet.
+It directs data between these networks, making sure information gets to the right place.
+It also helps manage internet traffic and can provide security for your network.

 What is a VLAN?
+A VLAN (Virtual Local Area Network) is a way to group devices on a network together, even if they are not physically connected to the same network switch.
+Think of it like creating a virtual network within a larger network.

+**Why use VLANs?**
+1. **Organization**: They help organize devices into different groups, which can improve network management.
+2. **Security**: They can isolate sensitive data and control who has access to it.
+3. **Efficiency**: They reduce broadcast traffic and improve overall network performance.
+4. **Flexibility**: They allow devices to be grouped logically, regardless of their physical location.

+In short, VLANs help manage, secure, and optimize network traffic.

 Describe the purpose of ARP (Address Resolution Protocol).

 Differentiate between a hub, switch, and router.

 What is a MAC address?
+How it Works:

+Every network device (like a computer or smartphone) has a MAC address embedded in its network card.
+When devices communicate over a network, they use MAC addresses to ensure the data is sent to the correct device.
+Purpose:

+Ensures that data packets are delivered to the right device on a local network.

 Explain the role of DHCP.
+How it Works:

+When you connect a device to a network, it sends a request to the DHCP server.
+The DHCP server responds by assigning an available IP address to the device, along with other network settings (like the default gateway and DNS servers).
+Purpose:

+Automates the process of assigning IP addresses to devices, which simplifies network setup and management.

 Define NAT (Network Address Translation).
+How it Works:

+When a device on a local network wants to access the internet, NAT translates the device's private IP address to a public IP address.
+The router keeps track of these translations, so when responses come back from the internet, NAT translates them back to the correct private IP address.
+Purpose:
+Allows multiple devices on a local network to share a single public IP address.
+Adds a layer of security by keeping internal IP addresses hidden from the outside world.

 What is DNS (Domain Name System)?
+What It Is:

+DNS is like the phone book of the internet.
+It translates human-friendly domain names (like www.example.com) into IP addresses that computers use to identify each other (like 192.0.2.1).
+Function and Purpose:

+Work: When you type a website address into your browser, DNS translates that address into an IP address so your browser can find and connect to the website.
+Purpose: Makes it easier for people to access websites without needing to remember numerical IP addresses.

 Describe the function of ICMP.
+What It Is:

+ICMP is a network protocol used for sending error messages and operational information about network conditions.
+Function and Purpose:

+Work: ICMP helps diagnose network issues by sending messages about errors, like if a destination is unreachable or if packets are being lost.
+Purpose: It helps network administrators understand and troubleshoot network problems.

 Differentiate between TCP and UDP.
+TCP (Transmission Control Protocol)

+Work: Establishes a connection between two devices and ensures that data is sent and received accurately and in order.
+It includes error-checking and retransmission of lost data.
+Purpose: Ensures reliable, orderly, and error-free data transmission, ideal for applications where accuracy is crucial (like web browsing and email).
+UDP (User Datagram Protocol)

+Work: Sends data without establishing a connection and without ensuring that data is received correctly.
+It doesn’t check for errors or guarantee order.
+Purpose: Provides faster data transmission with less overhead, suitable for applications where speed is more important than reliability (like video streaming and online gaming).

 What is a default gateway?
+What It Is:

+A default gateway is a router or device that serves as an access point or route from a local network to other networks, including the internet.
+Function and Purpose:

+Work: When a device wants to communicate with devices outside its local network, it sends data to the default gateway, which then forwards it to its destination.
+Purpose: Allows devices on a local network to communicate with devices on other networks and the internet.

 Explain the purpose of a firewall.
+Purpose:

+A firewall is a security system that monitors and controls incoming and outgoing network traffic based on predetermined security rules.
+Work and Purpose:

+Work: It acts as a barrier between your internal network and external networks (like the internet), blocking or allowing traffic based on security rules.
+Purpose: Protects your network from unauthorized access, threats, and attacks by controlling the traffic that enters and leaves.

 Describe the concept of QoS (Quality of Service).
+Purpose:

+QoS is a set of technologies that prioritize certain types of network traffic to ensure reliable and efficient performance for critical applications.
+Work and Purpose:

+Work: It manages network traffic to ensure that important applications (like video calls or online games) get the bandwidth they need, even when the network is busy.
+Purpose: Improves the performance and quality of critical applications by preventing them from being affected by less important traffic.

 What is a subnet mask?
+What It Is:

+A subnet mask is a number used in networking to divide an IP address into network and host portions.
+Work and Purpose:

+Work: It helps identify which part of an IP address refers to the network and which part refers to the device (host) on that network.
+Purpose: Allows for the creation of smaller, manageable networks within a larger network, helping to organize and improve network performance.

 Define the purpose of a loopback address.
+What It Is:

+A loopback address is a special IP address (usually 127.0.0.1 for IPv4) used to test network software on the same device.
+Work and Purpose:

+Work: When you send data to the loopback address, it gets routed back to the same device, allowing you to test network applications locally.
+Purpose: Helps verify that network applications and services are working correctly on the local device without needing an external network connection.

 Explain the difference between half-duplex and full-duplex communication.